AbdelrahmanAlsayed/MarkSnap/README.md

 # MarkSnap

-**QuirVibe** is a website for users to write their markup in Markdown language.
+**MarkSnap** is a website for users to write their markup in Markdown language.
 MarkSnap will then convert it to plain text, and you can download it as a PDF or the Markdown file.

 ## Table of Contents